-- 2.10 The Proponent shall, prepare an annual report that sets out, for each reporting year: - 2.10.1 the activities undertaken by the Proponent in the reporting year to comply with each of the conditions set out in this document;

-- 2.10.2 how the Proponent complied with condition 2.1; - 2.10.3 for conditions set out in this document for which consultation is a requirement, how the Proponent considered any views and information that the Proponent received during or as a result of the consultation; - 2.10.4 the information referred to in conditions 2.6 and 2.7 for each follow-up program; - 2.10.5 the results of the follow-up program requirements identified in conditions 3.14 and 4.6; - 2.10.6 for any plan that is a requirement of a condition set out in this document, any update(s) to the plan that have been made during the reporting year; and - 2.10.7 any modified or additional mitigation measures implemented or proposed to be implemented by the Proponent, as determined pursuant to condition 2.9. - 2.11 The first reporting year for which the Proponent shall prepare an annual report pursuant to condition 2.10 shall start on the day the Minister of the Environment issues the Decision Statement to the Proponent pursuant to subsection 54 (1) of the Canadian Environmental Assessment Act, 2012. - 2.12 The Proponent shall submit to the Board and the Agency the annual report referred to in condition 2.10, including a plain language executive summary in both official languages, no later than March 31 following the reporting year to which the annual report applies. - 2.13 The Proponent shall, as part of the participation in research described pursuant to conditions 3.15 and 3.16, update the Board and Indigenous groups, in the annual report following the completion of the reporting year, on how the Proponent has participated in these research programs.
-Prior to updating Indigenous groups, the Proponent shall communicate with Indigenous groups regarding the means by which Indigenous groups will be updated.
+- 2.10 The Proponent shall, prepare an annual report that sets out, for each reporting year: - 2.10.1 the activities undertaken by the Proponent in the reporting year to comply with each of the conditions set out in this Decision Statement; - 2.10.2 how the Proponent complied with condition 2.1; - 2.10.3 for conditions set out in this Decision Statement for which consultation is a requirement, how the Proponent considered any views and information that the Proponent received during or as a result of the consultation; - 2.10.4 the information referred to in conditions 2.6 and 2.7 for each follow-up program; - 2.10.5 the summary of available results of the follow-up program requirements identified in conditions 3.13 and 4.6; - 2.10.6 for any plan that is a requirement of a condition set out in this Decision Statement, any update(s) to the plan that have been made during the reporting year; and - 2.10.7 any modified or additional mitigation measures implemented or proposed to be implemented by the Proponent, as determined pursuant to condition 2.9. - 2.11 The first reporting year for which the Proponent shall prepare an annual report pursuant to condition 2.10 shall start on the day the Minister of the Environment issues the Decision Statement to the Proponent pursuant to subsection 54 (1) of the Canadian Environmental Assessment Act, 2012. - 2.12 The Proponent shall submit to the Board and the Agency the annual report referred to in condition 2.10, including a plain language executive summary in both official languages, no later than March 31 following the reporting year to which the annual report applies.